-Covid 19 coronavirus: Second lockdown sparks more fear and anxiety
+Covid 19 coronavirus: 'Over it' - cracks in team of 5 million as Grant Robertson defends wage subsidy support

-People are feeling more anxious and angry during the second Covid-19 lockdown than any other time since the pandemic started, according to new social media research.
+People are feeling more anxious and angry during the second Covid-19 lockdown than any other time since the pandemic started, according to new social media analysis.

-The number of people encouraging others to comply with lockdown rules, by sharing messages such as #stayhomesavelives, has dived by more than 50 per cent, the analysis shows.
+The number of people encouraging others to comply with lockdown rules, by sharing messages such as #stayhomesavelives, has dived by more than 50 per cent, the research shows.

-Some mental health experts are also reporting an increase in the number of people accessing online services or seeking help as the stress of the country moving into higher alert levels takes its toll.
+Some mental health experts are also reporting an increase in the number of people accessing online services or seeking help and advice as the stress of the country moving into higher alert levels takes its toll.

+The analysis comes as Finance Minister Grant Robertson says the financial help remains for businesses - 30,000 firms have taken up the two-week resurgence wage subsidy, totalling $108 million, he says.

+"We took the call to get that out as quickly as possible," Robertson told Newstalk ZB's Mike Hosking today.
+"We have had 22 weeks worth of support for businesses through the wage subsidy scheme, about 12 and a half of which - if you're in Auckland - would have been at levels 2 and 1 ... when trading was good.

 Rutherford analysed about 435,318 social media posts on Facebook, Twitter, Reddit and Instagram from the past two weeks to get a snapshot of how New Zealanders were feeling about Covid-19.